BEWARE OF PRESUMPTUOUSNESS

 Beloved, while serving God you must guard against contemptuousness and presumptuousness in your service or in handling the things of God.

 Your liberty in Christ must not be considered or taken as a cloak or licence for wantonness or lasciviousness.
-Your service to God must always be with reverence or godly fear or reverence.
+Your service to God must always be with godly fear or reverence.

 13 For you, brethren, have been called to liberty; only do not use liberty as an opportunity for the flesh, but through love serve one another.
 (NKJV).